dafrius/v1_size_measurement/steps.md

     -SurfMeasures

+    *These are bash commands that need to be run directly from terminal*

 #### Conversion to dset

 We first convert the ROI to a dataset that covers the whole brain surface with